thanos-io/thanos/docs/components/tools.md

 #### Probes

 - The downsample service exposes two endpoints for probing:
-  - `/-/healthy` starts as soon as initial setup completed.
+  - `/-/healthy` starts as soon as the initial setup is completed.
   - `/-/ready` starts after all the bootstrapping completed (e.g object store bucket connection) and ready to serve traffic.

 > NOTE: Metric endpoint starts immediately so, make sure you set up readiness probe on designated HTTP `/-/ready` path.